helidon-io/helidon/docs/mp/server.md

 ##### Configuration override of routing path

 For each HTTP service class you can define the routing path by specifying a configuration option `class-name.routing-path.path`.
 The `routing-path` configuration can be applied to Jax-RS application.
-See [Jakarta REST Application](jaxrs/jaxrs-applications.md) for more information.
+See [Jakarta REST Application][jakarta-rest-application] for more information.

 Example (YAML) configuration for a class `io.helidon.example.AdminService` that changes the routing path to `/management`: